wrapbook/cased-ruby/README.md

 }
 ```

-### Retrieving events from a Cased Policy
+### Retrieving events from a Cased audit trail

-If you plan on retrieving events from your audit trails you must use an Cased Policy token.
+If you plan on retrieving audit events from your Cased audit trail you must use a Cased API key.

 ```ruby
 require 'cased-ruby'